harrysouthworth/unsas/README.md

 build path isn't correctly specified.
 I'm new to Java and to configuring Eclipse for it, so it's been a bit hit and miss.

+I'm grateful to the nobel and enlightened Dr Matt Salts for all his help with this.